 Trains are a comfortable and easy way to get around while backpacking China.

-The best way to travel quickly between a number of larger Chinese cities – high-speed train numbers begin with a ‘G’ prefix and typically only offer seating (they run during the daytime, so this isn’t a problem).
-2nd class is the cheapest option, but is still quite comfortable enough.
+51 – High-speed trains are fast but pricey: The best way to travel quickly between a number of larger Chinese cities – high-speed train numbers begin with a ‘G’ prefix and typically only offer seating (they run during the daytime, so this isn’t a problem).
+2nd class is the cheapest option, but it is still quite comfortable enough.

 Here are some useful high-speed rail routes: